g12mcgov/frp/README.md

 Sometimes we want to expose a local web service behind a NAT network to others for testing with your own domain name and unfortunately we can't resolve a domain name to a local ip.

-Howerver, we can expose a http or https service using frp.
+However, we can expose a http or https service using frp.

 1. Modify frps.ini, configure a http reverse proxy named [web] and set http port as 8080, custom domain as `www.yourdomain.com`: